-- (a) 'capability', in relation to such a member, means capability assessed by reference to skill, aptitude, health, or any other physical or mental quality; and - (b) 'qualifications', in relation to such a member, means any degree, diploma or other academic, technical, or professional qualification relevant to the office or position held by that member. - 6.
-For the purposes of this statute dismissal shall be taken to be a dismissal by reason of redundancy if it is attributable wholly or mainly to: - (1) the fact that the University has ceased, or intends to cease, to carry on the activity for the purposes of which the person concerned was appointed or employed by the University, or has ceased, or intends to cease, to carry on that activity in the place in which the person concerned worked; or - (2) the fact that the requirements of that activity for members of the academic staff to earry out work of a particular kind, or to earry out work of a particular kind in that place, have ceased or diminished or are expected to cease or diminish. - 7.
-(1) In any case of conflict, the provisions of this statute shall prevail over those of any other of the statutes and over those of the regulations, and the provisions of any regulation made under this statute shall prevail over those of any other regulation; provided that Part D and Part G shall not apply in relation to anything done or omitted to be done before the date on which the instrument making this statute was approved under sub-section (9) of section 204 of the Education Reform Act 1988; and provided also that disciplinary proceedings in relation to anything done or omitted to be done before that date may continue or be instituted after that date under the relevant statutes in force immediately before that date.
+- (a) "capability", in relation to such a member, means capability assessed by reference to skill, aptitude, health, or any other physical or mental quality; and - (b) "qualifications", in relation to such a member, means any degree, diploma or other academic, technical, or professional qualification relevant to the position held by that member. - 7.
+For the purposes of this statute dismissal shall be taken to be a dismissal by reason of redundancy under Part B if it is attributable wholly or mainly to: - (1) the fact that the University has ceased, or intends to cease, to carry on the activity for the purposes of which the person concerned was appointed or employed by the University, or has ceased, or intends to cease, to carry on that activity in the place in which the person concerned worked; or - (2) the fact that the requirements of that activity for members of the academic staff to carry out work of a particular kind, or to carry out work of a particular kind in that place, have ceased or diminished or are expected to cease or diminish. - 8.
+(1) Parts B and D shall not apply to a dismissal by reason of the termination of: - (a) a fixed-term contract of employment upon and by reason of the expiry of such term on its agreed date of expiry; - (b) a contract of employment during or at the end of a probationary period or, in the case of academic staff, at the end of an Initial Period of Office by reason of capability; and - (c) an office except where that office represents the sole contract of substantive employment with the University. - (2) The procedure for considering and deciding upon dismissal in the circumstances described in sub-section (1) shall be as provided for by the University's personnel procedures as published from time to time. - 9.
+(1) In any case of conflict, the provisions of this statute shall prevail over those of any other of the statutes and over those of the regulations, and the provisions of any regulation made under this statute shall prevail over those of any other regulation. - (2) Nothing in any appointment made, or contract entered into, shall be construed as overriding or excluding any provision made by this statute concerning the dismissal of a member of the academic staff by reason of redundancy or for good cause. - (3) In any case where an officer of the University or any other person is designated to perform any duties or exercise any powers under this statute, and that officer or other person is involved in the matter in question, an alternate may be appointed to act in his or her place under procedures prescribed by regulations made under this statute.